dennisss/dacha/pkg/container/README.md

 - `Bundle`: Collection of files typically containing a binary + static assets and distributed as one or more `Blob` archives.

 - `Volume`: Mounted path in a `Container`.
 Typically the source will be a `Blob` or a persistent directory on the `Node`.

+- `Attempt`: A single try at running a `Task`.
+Typically this makes to one or more `Container`.
+Each `Attempt` is identified by a the start time of the first container in the `Attempt`.

 ## User Guide